 Allergy is an exaggerated acute response of the immune system to the presence of foreign antigens on the skin and mucous membranes.
 Under normal circumstances, acute rhinitis and urticaria are adaptive responses reducing the risk of infections , poisoning and parasites.
 However, unnatural allergy with an epidemic dimension appears in an urbanized society.
 It is manifested as hay fever, asthma, allergic urticaria, chronic skin allergies, allergic eczema, etc. The internal equivalent of allergy is anaphylaxis, the body's reaction to the presence of foreign antigen in the blood.

 Prevention of allergy to prevent immunity naïve

 Treatment of allergy

 I wrote about allergy prevention.
 However, it is necessary to treat already developed allergy, which is practiced in antihistamines and immunosuppressive drugs.
-Even less known is the fact that allergies also cushion some adaptogens, which are virtually non-existent in comparison to conventional drugs .
+Even less known is the fact that allergies also cushion some adaptogens, which are virtually non-existent in comparison with conventional drugs .
 (I could repeat the previous sentence for greater emphasis.)
 It goes without saying that people with developed allergies should avoid their allergens and create hypoallergenic environments as best they can to their needs.

 Anti-allergic effects of ginseng

 Ginsenosides Rb 1 , Rc , Rd , F 2 and Rh 1 inhibit the uptake of histamine and mauve leukotrienes from mast cells ( Christensen2009gcb ), thereby inhibiting the allergic response.
 Ginsenosides Rh 1 , Rh 2 and K are potent inhibitors of the skin anaphylactic reaction.
 Gssd.
 Rb 1 blocks the molecular mechanisms of allergy ( Liao2006eri ).
 In vivo ginseng extract suppresses skin allergy ( Samukawa2012rgi ), gssd.
 Rg 1 suppresses asthmatic response ( Jung2012rpg ) and allergic rhinitis ( Inoue2013krg ).

 Other herbs with anti-allergic effects